-As mentioned from the outset the largest you can fit without and scrubbing, or cutting of wheel arch plastic is the 34” on a 16” inch rim. (eg. 315/75/16) Most popular combinations of 34” can work.
+As mentioned from the outset the largest you can fit without scrubbing or cutting of wheel arch plastic is the 34” on a 16” inch rim. (eg. 315/75/16) The most popular combinations of 34” can work.

 F250 User Experiences/Feedback

-Let’s look at a few real-world examples of F250 owners that have fitted 37s and their experience.
+Let’s look at a few real-world examples of F250 owners who have fitted 37s and their experience.

 I was ready to pull the trigger on the 2020 until I read about the height reduction and it has me concerned and wondering if I need to go with a 2019 instead.
 I currently run a 2018 with 2.5″ Readylift up front, rear is stock… on 295/65/20 Ridge Grapplers and OEM aluminum wheels.https://www.ford-trucks.com/forums/1616773-anybody-leveled-a-2020-and-done-37s-yet.html

 I was wanting to run a 2020 with the same Readylift setup but go with 37×12.50R20 Ridge Grapplers on OEM Aluminum wheels, but am worried they might not fit like they would on the 2019 model (I know there will be rubbing on 2019 on radius arms).
 Has anyone done a 2.5″ Readylift on a 2020 with 37×12.50s yet?
 I haven’t seen any on what limited social media I can see through Google searches and haven’t seen anything but 35s on 2020s here.
 Picture examples would be excellent, particularly on stock OEM wheels.

 F250 User Experiences/Feedback #2